 For full details about the supported objects, properties, and conditions, go to the Detect home page help , where you can access the Evaluation Engine documentation.

-The sample expressions below show how to handle combined expressions, precedence, and escaped special characters.
+The following sample expressions demonstrate combined expressions, precedence, and escaped special characters:

 - process.command_line contains 'evil' AND process.path starts with 'c:\\windows'